-The first nation may also prefer to have more than one individual performing the duties of the senior manager.
-That variation would also meet the requirements of the Law Standards so long as each of those individuals reports directly to the council and so long as all of the duties and functions of the senior manager described in the Law Standards have been allocated to these individuals (see Law Standard 11.1.3 for authority for this approach).
+The First Nation may also prefer to have more than one individual performing the duties of the chief administrative officer.
+That variation would also meet the requirements of the Law Standards so long as each of those individuals reports directly to the council and so long as all of the duties and functions of the chief administrative officer described in the Law Standards have been allocated to these individuals (see Law Standard 11.1.3 for authority for this approach).

-In this subsection the council is given the responsibility to appoint a senior manager and to establish the terms and conditions of that appointment.
-This language permits the council to appoint the senior manager as an employee or as an independent contractor.
-A first nation may prefer to require the senior manager to be an employee and if so, may specify that requirement in its FAL.
+In this subsection the council is given the responsibility to appoint a chief administrative officer and to establish the terms and conditions of that appointment.
+This language permits the council to appoint the chief administrative officer as an employee or as an independent contractor.
+A First Nation may prefer to require the chief administrative officer to be an employee and if so, may specify that requirement in its FAL.

-Subsection (2): satisfies Law Standards 11.1.1 by making the senior manager responsible for all aspects necessary to lead the overall management of the day to day operations of the first nation.
-Note that the senior manager's responsibilities are not restricted to financial administration activities - they cover the full range of the first nation's operations.
-This scope of activities is considered essential to ensure strong governance and accountability in the first nation's operations.
-This subsection also satisfies Law Standard 11.1.2 which requires the senior manager to report directly to the council.
-This helps to ensure that the council always has access to the best and most informed information and that the senior manager is responsible for carrying out council's instructions.
+Subsection (2): satisfies Law Standard 11.1.1 by making the chief administrative officer responsible for all aspects necessary to lead the overall management of the day to day operations of the First Nation.
+Note that the chief administrative officer's responsibilities are not restricted to financial administration activities - they cover the full range of the First Nation's operations.
+This scope of activities is considered essential to ensure strong governance and accountability in the First Nation's operations.
+This subsection also satisfies Law Standard 11.1.2 which requires the chief administrative officer to report directly to the council.
+This helps to ensure that the council always has access to the best and most informed information and that the chief administrative officer is responsible for carrying out council's instructions.

-This subsection also provides a specific list of duties the senior manager must carry out.
-This is just an example of the kinds of activities that would be appropriate for the senior manager to carry out.
-Note that the general description of the responsibilities of the senior manager is followed by the text including the following duties.
-When the term "including" is used in the FAL, it means "including but not limited to" (see section 3(1)(e) of the Sample Law for this rule of interpretation).
-This means that the list should not be interpreted to limit the broader or more general description of the senior manager's responsibilities.
+This subsection also provides a specific list of duties the chief administrative officer must carry out.
+This is just an example of the kinds of activities that would be appropriate for the chief administrative officer to carry out.
+Note that the general description of the responsibilities of the chief administrative officer is followed by the text including the following duties.
+When the term "including" is used in the FAL, it means "including but not limited to" (see paragraph 3(1)(e) of the Sample Law for this rule of interpretation).
+This means that the list should not be interpreted to limit the broader or more general description of the chief administrative officer's responsibilities.